lozzd/octopus-energy-rates-card/README.md

 # Lovelace custom card for Octopus Energy Rate display

-This lovelace card displays the Octpus Energy rate prices per each 30 minute slot, pulling the data from sensors of the the excellent [BottlecapDave/HomeAssistant-OctopusEnergy](https://github.com/BottlecapDave/) integration.
+This lovelace card displays the Octopus Energy rate prices per each 30 minute slot, pulling the data from sensors of the the excellent [BottlecapDave/HomeAssistant-OctopusEnergy](https://github.com/BottlecapDave/) integration.

-This provides a convenient, at a glance way to observe the prices on tariffs that change the price every 30 minutes, for example Octopus Agile.
+This provides a convenient, at a glance way to observe the prices on tariffs that change their price every 30 minutes, for example Octopus Agile.

 #### Installation